raspberrypilearning/getting-started-scratch/en/step_18.md

 You do not have to run a whole program to check whether the last few new blocks that you have added work.

-* Click on a block in the **Code area** to run it — it is a quick way to check that a block is working as you expect it to.
+* Click on a block in the Code area to run it — it is a quick way to check that a block is working as you expect it to

-* To test a set of blocks on their own, drag them away from their **containing** script, click on them to test them, then drag them back to the main script.
+* To test a set of blocks on their own, drag them away from their **containing** script, click on them to test them, then drag them back to the main script

 --- /collapse ---